Train with us!

 – a training program in Urban & Rural Agroeco Food Systems and Microenterprises (specifically designed for socially disadvantaged, US residents)

-**Due to Covid-19 restrictions, each partner team/location will determine when the in-person cohort sessions may safely begin.
+*Due to Covid-19 restrictions, site visits may be virtual; each partner team/location will determine when the in-person cohort sessions may safely begin.

-To learn more, please submit inquiry form below.
-NOTE: THE AFFP IS OPEN FOR U.S. RESIDENTS.
+To request an application, please start by filling out the Inquiry Form below.
+NOTE: THE AFFP IS OPEN FOR U.S. RESIDENTS ONLY.